zk4x/zyx/zyx/STYLE.md

 Don't use abstractions.
 Simply duplicate code.
 Once most of the stuff works abstractions come automatically by removing duplicate code.
 So refactor and remove duplicate code, thus adding good enough abstractions.

+## Duplication

+Always duplicate.
+This is extremely powerfull.
+Typical approach involves doing software design where we decide on the right abstractions, then implementation and the product should be done.
+But after implementation it turns out the current abstraction is wrong, so there comes a refactor.
+Better approach is to just design the user API and write a list of requirements.
+Afterwards just write the simplest code that makes that user API work.
+Do not add abstraction or classes.
+If you need to use similar code in different places, just duplicate it.
+Just copy it.
+Once the program passes some integration tests, just remove the duplication by adding abstraction.
+The resulting abstraction will be much less likely to need a refactor.